daniel-keogh/graph-theory/OVERVIEW.md

 - [RegexOne Interactive Tutorial](https://regexone.com/) - The best online tutorial I found for learning to use regular expressions.

-- [Debuggex](https://www.debuggex.com/) - Useful site which provides a visual representation of regular expressions.
+- [Debuggex](https://www.debuggex.com/) - Useful site which provides a visual representation of a given regular expression.

 - [Finite State Machine Designer](http://www.madebyevan.com/fsm/) - The site I used for drawing the above automata diagrams.
 The diagrams are the same as the one's included in Chapter One of Sipser's book.

-- [GitHub Pages](https://daniel-keogh.github.io/graph-theory/) - The user documentation for this project is deployed on GitHub Pages.
+- [GitHub Pages](https://daniel-keogh.github.io/graph-theory/) - The user documentation for this project.

 <!-- GIFS -->
 [find-and-replace]: https://user-images.githubusercontent.com/37158241/82161422-6a0c6380-9894-11ea-893c-c1b78650779d.gif "Find And Replace"